ashutosh678/Travel-Assistant/README.md

 ## Sample Prompts

 - "Find flights from Delhi to Mumbai."
-- "Show me 5-star hotels in Bangalore."
+- "Show me flights from Delhi."
+- "May 25."
+- "Mumbai."
-- "List restaurants in Chennai with North Indian cuisine."
+- "List restaurants in Mumbai."
+- "List hotels in Mumbai under 20000."

 ## Routes